hiiamboris/red-wiki/[design]-apply-function.md

 ## semi-sweet (dynamic indirect, dynamic fixed arity, dyna-path) (a.2(old) or c.1(new)?)

 Fixed arity version of straight sugar.
 Refinements go in the path.
+Their values come from the environment/context.
 Args, required or optional, go in the block.

 ```
 apply [lit-word! lit-path!] block!